 AA1051: Introductory Astronomy (distance learning) – a year-long broad overview of modern astrophysics for beginners to the subject.
 Covers the essential physics background, measurements and coordinate systems used in astronomy, telescopes and observing conditions, stellar structure, the HR diagram and stellar evolution, the distance ladder, galaxies, and simple cosmology.
 Updated course notes this year to include recent advances and a new version of the core textbook.
+More information.

-AP2860: Physics Laboratory – running a series of astronomy experiments in the second year laboratory, on topics such as binary stars, analysing CCDs, eight-week open-ended group research projects, and including evening observing sessions at UCLan’s Observatory at Alston.
+AP2860: Physics Laboratory – running a series of astronomy experiments in the second year laboratory, on topics such as binary stars, analysing CCDs, six-week open-ended group research projects, and including evening observing sessions at UCLan’s Observatory at Alston.
 Rewrote all the experiments this year to align with the new (post-periodic course review) module and for updated backup data in case of bad weather.
 Added a new experiment to introduce some multi-wavelength astronomy.

 AA3050: DL astronomy dissertation – supervising two distance learning students working their final dissertations at the end of their path through the UCLan distance learning degree in astronomy.
 Module leader in 2019/20.

 AP3950: Third year physics/astronomy project – supervising students working on their BSc major research project.